clayperez/nuxt3-electron-boilerplate/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 and Electron Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

-## HELPFUL!!
+Chased all over the place to figure out how to get Nuxt 3 and Electron to work together.
+Finally cracked it.
+The frustrating parts seemed to turn out to be where to put stuff, and how to tell NUXT to build it.
+I guess?...

+### This was helpful in figuring shit out:

 https://github.com/gurvan-guss/nuxt-electron-sample/blob/master/electron/main.ts

 ## Setup

+#### Install dependencies

 Make sure to install the dependencies: